seanyoung/hyperledger-hip/HIPs/solang.md

 # Effort and Resources

-Initial funding for solang provided was through two grants from the Web3 Foundation and another grant from the Solana Foundation.
+Initial funding for Solang provided was through two grants from the Web3 Foundation and another grant from the Solana Foundation.

 Currently there are three people working on Solang full time: